 The moment you realize your family member likely needs nursing home care is often overwhelming.
-Whether your senior loved one is currently in the hospital or at home, understanding the process and requirements for nursing home care placement is a good first step.
+Whether your senior loved one is currently in the hospital or at home, understanding what qualifies a person for a nursing home and the nursing home admissions process is important.

-Learn more about nursing home requirements, documents to bring, and who to talk to when filling out paperwork for government programs, like Medicare or Medicaid.
+Learn more about nursing home qualifications, what documents to bring, and who to talk to when filling out paperwork for government programs, like Medicare or Medicaid.

-Therefore, it’s possible for a senior to meet nursing home requirements in Iowa or Kansas, but not in California or New York.
-Be sure to contact your local Medicaid or government county agency to learn more about your state’s specific nursing home testing standards and guidelines.
+Therefore, it’s possible for a senior to meet nursing home admission requirements in Iowa or Kansas, but not in California or New York.
+Be sure to contact your local Medicaid or government county agency to learn more about your state’s specific nursing home testing standards and how to qualify for a nursing home.

-Some states like Maryland, for example, may provide free health care assessments for seniors.
-Their Adult Evaluation and Review Service (AERS) is performed by a nurse or social worker and can identify whether a senior qualifies for nursing home care or other long-term care options.
+Some states may provide free health care assessments for seniors.
+For example, the Maryland state government offers the Adult Evaluation and Review Service (AERS) program.
+An AERS evaluation is performed by a nurse or social worker and can identify whether a senior meets nursing home qualifications or would benefit more from other long-term care options.

-Your loved one’s doctor can also assess their health and evaluate their long-term care needs.
-If your loved one requires day-to-day care, but does not qualify for a nursing home, they may be a good candidate for an assisted living community.
+If your loved one requires day-to-day care, but does not meet requirements for nursing home placement, they may be a good candidate for an assisted living community.

 Nursing homes are obligated to determine if incoming residents meet the criteria for any state or federal funding.
 This process is similar to someone providing financial information to get a mortgage.

 This step ensures each patient has the means to pay for nursing home care.
-The patient and their family will need to disclose financial information and paperwork and answer questions such as:
+The patient and their family will need to disclose financial information and complete paperwork to answer questions such as the following.